 Student Visa requirements for Australia

 As an international student, you’d would most commonly require a student (subclass 500) visa, regardless of your field of study.
-The visa you need will depend on your age, the type of study, and how long you want to stay in Australia.
+The visa you need will depend on your age, the type of study, and how long you want to stay and study in Australia.

 For International students, most common requirement is of a student (subclass 500) visa, regardless of your field of study.